 In this article, we will specifically be looking at their designs and hardware performance.

-The Redmi K20 Pro is hands down the more value for money proposition in this comparison if you’re in the market for a phone that can handle any game that you throw at it; this is because it houses the Snapdragon 855 against the Pixel 3a’s mid-tier Snapdragon 670.
+The Redmi K20 Pro is hands down the more value for money proposition in this comparison if you’re in the market for a phone that can handle any game you throw at it; this is because it houses the Snapdragon 855 against the Pixel 3a’s mid-tier Snapdragon 670.

 Not only is there an issue with the processor, but the meagre 4GB RAM also means the 3a might struggle to keep up with power users at times.
 The K20 Pro, on the other hand, offers 6GB RAM, which is about what we have come to expect from the current crop of smartphones in the market.
 But how this will perform in day to day activities over time is a question that only time can answer, as the heavily customised MIUI is known to hog RAM.

-In terms of software, while MIUI may be quite a few steps behind stock Android, the raw power that the Redmi carries definitely makes it come out on top against Google’s phone in this category.
+In terms of software, while MIUI may be quite a few steps behind stock Android, the raw power that the Redmi carries makes it come out on top against Google’s phone in this category.

-Although on paper we can see that the Redmi K20 Pro provides with it a variety of lenses that potentially allow for different aspects while shooting photos, the software that Google uses is hands down the best that there is for now and because of this the 3a shines with just its single lens.
+Although on paper we can see that the Redmi K20 Pro provides with it a variety of lenses that potentially allow for different aspects while shooting photos, the software that Google uses is hands down the best that there is for now and because of this, the 3a shines with just its single lens.

 Which one could you pick up?

-If you are a power user, we recommend that you let the Pixel 3a go as its chipset is only going to hold you back when you are expecting apps to load and get going so that you can continue working.
+If you are a power user, we recommend that you let the Pixel 3a go as its chipset will only hold you back when you are expecting apps to load and get going so that you can continue working.
 There is all the more a reason to forgo the phone if you are a gamer and love having an enjoyable experience with fast and snappy gameplay.
 But if having the best camera smartphone available is your aim, Pixel 3a is your go-to device.

-So the decision to pick between these phones comes down to one’s desire for raw power or a great camera at a budget price, which one would you pick?
+So the decision to pick between these phones comes down to one’s desire for raw power or a great camera at a budget price.
+Which one would you pick?
 Let us know in the comments below.